JamesWoolfenden/yor-demo/README.md

 ## Basic usage

 In the supplied repo you will see the folder Terraform.
-It contains my so oh so basic terraform:
+It contains, my so oh so basic Terraform:

 ```hcl
 resource "aws_instance" "honeypot" {